 Children with autism disorder can be extremely clever.
 Mostly due to the fact that they don’t socialize a lot, so they find interest in other things.
 Children with autism may grow an obsession towards one interest and revolve their whole world around it because they find it so interesting.

-Common repetitive behaviours is one way to recognise autism as these behaviours are generally physical.
-These repetitive behaviours can occur often, and they include hand-flapping, arranging and rearranging the object, rocking back and forward or left to right, jumping and repeating words, sounds, words and phrases.
+Common repetitive behaviors is one way to recognize autism as these behaviors are generally physical.
+These repetitive behaviors can occur often, and they include hand-flapping, arranging and rearranging the object, rocking back and forward or left to right, jumping and repeating words, sounds, words, and phrases.

 For people who are unaware that someone may be on the autism spectrum, this is a hard one to recognize.
 Children with ASD find creating sentences difficult and will use words in unusual ways.
 They tend to use the same word or phrase repetitively and /or repeat what they are hearing.

 Body language, a tone of voice, facial expressions, and other forms of communication are difficult or obsolete for those with ASD.
 For adults with an autistic disorder, they find sarcasm difficult to understand and therefore take it seriously.